pragyik-1/SEArgs/README.md

 OPTIONAL_ARG(LONG_NAME, SHORT_NAME, TYPE, DESCRIPTION, DEFAULT)
 ```
 Here is a brief description of all of the parameters
- - The macros accept parameters to define their behaviour.
- - LONG_NAME: It is the actual name of the agrument such as "input"
+ - `LONG_NAME:` It is the actual name of the agrument such as "input"
- - SHORT_NAME: You can optionally provide a short name such as "i" for arguments, you would use 0 to disable this.
+ - `SHORT_NAME`: You can optionally provide a short name such as "i" for arguments, you would use 0 to disable this.
- - TYPE: It is the type of value you expect this arg to contain. eg: ./prog --input "./file", here the type of the arg is a string (char *)
+ - `TYPE`: It is the type of value you expect this arg to contain. eg: ./prog --input "./file", here the type of the arg is a string (char *)
- - DESCRIPTION: An optional description you can provide for your arg, leave as empty string to disable this.
+ - `DESCRIPTION`: An optional description you can provide for your arg, leave as empty string to disable this.

  This is how you will usually be defining the arguments of your program.
 ```c